 Company Debt Expert James Falla talks about when it is possible to use a Pre-pack Administration.
 For more business debt advice visit www.companydebtadvice.net

-Pre Pack Liquidation could be the answer if a company cannot pay its debts but the directors and shareholders still believe in the business model.
-Despite this however they are not prepared to put more cash into the business for it to be simply swallowed up by debt repayments.
+A Pre Pack could be the answer if your company cannot pay its debts but the directors and shareholders still believe in the business model.

-Pre Pack Liquidation will not help if the market no longer exists or can never be profitable even for a company without debt.
-In this situation there would be little point in buying the assets of the old business in order to continue trading.
+Pre Pack will not help if the market no longer exists or can never be profitable even for a company without debt.

 Overcome unwanted Lease Agreements with a Pre Pack

-Pre Pack Liquidation can successfully overcome unwanted property and equipment lease agreements.
+A Pre Pack can successfully overcome unwanted property and equipment lease agreements.
 Because the new company is not party to the old agreements it is not obliged to honour them.

 The new company has the option of either re-negotiating the agreements with more favourable terms or simply ignoring them altogether.